-A five day, six night debriefing package costs $500 for singles and $1200 for couples, inclusive of all meals and lodging.
+A five day, six night debriefing package costs $600 for singles and $1200 for couples, inclusive of all meals and lodging.

 Processing our time overseas, providing tools and insights to move forward, and creating space to meet with God all have been so invaluable.
 (Valerie)

 It is refreshing to experience multi-cultural, multi-lingual understanding laced with spiritual insight and encouragement.
 (Charlie)

 This week has been everything and more that my heart and soul needed.
 And thank you, above all else, for loving us well.
 (Lauren)